If you're new to Mesos

 Ensure that the ZooKeeper cluster is up and running.

-Provide the znode path to all masters, slaves, and framework schedulers as follows:
+Provide the znode path to all masters, agents, and framework schedulers as follows:

 Start the mesos-master binaries using the